gpaOliveira/trpg-gang/one-shots/onigiri-burning-tinsel.md

 * GRENADES (1 Load, 2 Uses): EMP / GAS / STUN / INCEND. / FRAG.
 * DEMOLITION TOOLS (2 Load)
 * MICROTRONICS TOOLS (1 Load)

+## Stress

+* [X] [] [] [] [] [] []

+## Notes

+City: Miller the beer

+We're called by Jan (a Marketing higher up) to meet at a Cafe near the central office.
+Around the cafe we see some shops selling clothes and stuff, nothing unusual.

+Jan is a man in his early 30s, has a very professional cab, full suit, feels like he just stepped out a board meeting.
+He is very composed waiting for us.
+They built a AI looking to have it creating content for our beer advertisement - but the AI got away, it thinks it's Santa, and took control of the building security measurements.

+The naughty people in the office were dealt with swiftly.
+Nice people were led out.
+Maybe some survivors are there?
+We don't know.

+Top floors maybe have ppl?

+Movement seen on 7th floor.
+Offices from the 2nd to the 10th floor.
+On the 11th there are offices for such executives.
+13th and 12th floor are where the access between buildings are and where executives live.

+In the 7th foor we find Mary, James, and Evan to go to the 12th floor.